-With the new release of the Cosmos Design System not only has the UX and UI received a visual refresh; but also, the information architecture’s approach has been clarified to be modular.
-Panels, in this new design, group similar collections of data in one place, creating consistency for our users throughout our software.
+With the release of Pega's Cosmos design system not only has the UX and UI received a visual refresh; but also, the information architecture’s approach has been clarified to be modular.
+Panels group similar collections of data in one place, creating consistency for our users throughout our software.

 The summary panel, which resides permanently on the left side of the screen and to the right of the menu, contains slots for unlimited critical data and core actions such as editing.
 Relevant case data becomes more digestive and puts more control in the user’s hand to view precisely the data that is relevant to them.